rcarrata/rcarrata.github.io/_posts/2021-11-16-mtls-ingress-controller.md

 ## 1. Overview

-All of us heard about TLS but which protections and benefits provides?
+Let's start with the basics.
+All of us heard, about TLS but which protections and benefits provides?

 TLS provides us with two primary protections: